 Tax is complicated and expensive, so Moneycube loves simple ways to save on it.
 Here’s one of our favourites – the small gift exemption.

-This tax break lets anyone give another person up to €3,000 per year without triggering a tax charge for the giver or the receiver.
+This tax break lets anyone give another person up to a €3,000 per year gift without triggering a tax charge for the giver or the receiver.
 We find it a great way to kickstart a long-term savings pot – for example, a house deposit fund, or a child trust fund.
 And topped up each year, the funds can become substantial pretty quickly.

 Who’s it good for?